pratheekshasn/nilrt/scripts/dev/upstream_merge/README.md

 ### **Workflow for Each Submodule in the `nilrt` Repository**

 1. **Check Out the Base Branch**:
-   - The script checks out the base branch as specified in the `repos.conf` file.
+   - The script checks out the base branch as specified in the `repos.conf`(./repos.conf) file.

 2. **Pull the Upstream Branch**:
-   - The upstream branch mentioned in `repos.conf` is pulled to ensure the latest changes are fetched.
+   - The upstream branch mentioned in `repos.conf`(./repos.conf) is pulled to ensure the latest changes are fetched.

 3. **Merge the Two Branches**:
    - The base branch and the upstream branch are merged.